CloudScale-Project/CloudStore/deployment-scripts/README.md

 Please also look in to `platform/aws/dump.sh` file and set the path to the `mysql` command.

+**Maven**

+Showcases are built with Maven, so you need `mvn` tool to build showcases.

+On Debian based linux distributions you can install it by:

+`$ sudo apt-get install maven`

 **Other**

 You can install these requirements with `pip` or `easy_install`: